platopus-systems/.github/profile/README.md

 Welcome!

-This is the public repository for Platopus Retail apps and utilities.
+This is the public repository for Platopus Retail apps, utilities and contributions to the world of code!

-Please use the latest versions from this repository if you cannot download from the Google Play Store.
+Please use the latest app versions from this repository if you cannot download from the Google Play Store.

 For more information please visit https://platopusretail.com/